 “The Music Lesson” by Victor Wooten

-Whether we end up working together or not, I hope this page has been helpful in clarifying some things for you going forward.
-And I do wish you
+Whether we end up working together or not, I hope this page has been helpful in clarifying some things for you as you go.